 Pricing: Free plan with 1,000 session recordings and 3 heatmaps, is available.
 Their paid plans start from $24 to $83 per month.

 Mixpanel brings many different and valuable insights to the table.
-All in the form of reports, which means you can micro-analyze every decision that the user makes and compare it with others and make decisions about your app/website based on the collected data.
-If you have questions you were wondering, this might provide you with the answer.
+All are in the form of reports, which means you can micro-analyze every decision that the user makes and compare it with others.
+This allows you to make decisions about your app/website based on the collected data.
+If you have questions that need answering this tool will answer them.

-Smartlook assists in collecting and examining user behavior from either a website or a mobile application.
+Smartlook assists in collecting and examining user behavior from either a website or a mobile application and validating business decisions.
 They provide sophisticated heatmap statistics in addition to an always-on recording function that records every user.
 Although Smartlook is a fantastic tool with sophisticated statistics, several users have complained that the scroll recordings are of poor quality and have little value.

-Some features that are worth pointing out are simple installation and, attractive UI, heatmap evaluation, analytical depth and funnels, continuous recording, filters
+Some features that are worth pointing out are simple installation and, attractive UI, heatmap evaluation, analytical depth and funnels, continuous recording, funnel visualization and filters.

 Pricing: Free plan is offered, Startup plan costs €31, while the Business costs €79.